p-ilipili/jobmarket/README.md

 # jobmarket
 DataScientest - Data Engineering jobmarket project

+A tool and infrastructure for scraping jobs, organizing them, enriching the data and perform analysis, machine learning and more.

+<ins>Tech stack:</ins> python, jason, beautifulsoup, docker / kubernetes, airflow, neo4j, elasticsearch, matplotlib, ...

 Data extraction and transformation are tasks done simultaneously (adzuna and muse) and consecutively in Airflow.

 ## 1	Data Extraction